Student Life Programming Grants

 Priority will be given to applications that promote group collaboration and/or present a new initiative or program.

-- All student organizations applying for funds must be registered with the Office of Student Leadership and Involvement.
-You may check to see if your student organization is registered at Hopkins Groups.
+- All student organizations applying for funds must be registered with the Office of Student Leadership and Involvement and listed on Hopkins Groups.

 - Student organizations applying for funds are encouraged to collaborate with other registered student organizations, administrative offices, or academic departments.

-- ll sponsored events must be open and advertised to all Homewood students.
+- All sponsored events must be registered on Hopkins Groups and open and advertised to all Homewood students.
 Private parties or exclusive events will not be funded.